 Children Missing Education: "Basic to safeguarding children is to ensure their attendance at school."
 (OFSTED 2002).
 Children are best protected by regularly attending school where they will be safe from harm and where there are professionals to monitor their well-being.
 At Orchard Academy, we will encourage the full attendance of all of our children at school.
-Where we have concerns that a child is missing education because of suspected abuse, we will liaise with the appropriate agency including the Children Missing in Education department at Milton Keynes Council to effectively manage the risks and to prevent abuse from taking place.
+Where we have concerns that a child is missing education because of suspected abuse, we will liaise with the appropriate agency including the Education Attendance Service to effectively manage the risks and to prevent abuse from taking place.

 Sexually Active Under Eighteen Years Old: It is acknowledged by those working with young people that most young people under the age of 18 will have an interest in sex and sexual relationships.
 The Protocol for Sexually Active Young People under 18 years old has been designed to assist those working with children and young people to identify where these relationships may be abusive, and the children and young people may need the provision of protection or additional services.
-At Orchard Academy we will ensure our policy for managing this issue links to the available protocol.